IActivePacketSource

 ActivePacketSource simple module

-This module is an active packet source which pushes packets into the connected module.
+An active packet source which pushes packets into the connected module.
 It pushes whole packets through the out gate at every production interval.
 It pushes the first packet after the initial production offset.

 AsynchronousShaper compound module